4ms/metamodule-docs-website/docs/preferences.md

      **Allow patch to override:** (Sample Rate and/or Block Size).
 Checking this allows patches to change the sample rate and/or block size when the patch is loaded.
 You can view a patch's suggested audio settings in the Info icon of the Patch View page.
+See [Patch Info](module_patch_settings.md#patch-info).
 If a patch is currently overriding the audio settings, then that will be displayed here in orange text.
 In that case, turning off the override preference will restore the default audio setting.